 The only player in the last 25 years to show any dominance was Tiger Woods, winning on three occasions from 2000 to 2006.
 Pádraig Harrington did become the first player to win consecutive tournaments (2007-08) since Tom Watson sparking a new era in Irish golf that saw Northern Irishmen Darren Clarke and Rory McIlroy winning in 2011 and 2014 respectively.

-From its beginnings until 2016 the event has been held 95 times in Scotland, 49 times in England and just the once in Northern Ireland.
-Royal Portrush in Northern Ireland is however due to host the 2019 Championship for only the second time in its history and the first time since 1951.
-In the modern day the Open rotates between ten venues, Muirfield lost it’s right to host the Open following their vote to remain a men’s only club in 2016.
+From its beginnings until 2020 the event has been held 97 times in Scotland, 50 times in England and just twice in Northern Ireland at Royal Portush.
+In the modern day the Open rotates between ten venues.
+Muirfield lost it’s right to host the Open following their vote to remain a men’s only club in 2016.
 Although that vote was reversed the following year so perhaps we will see Open golf there yet again.